 A further application is predictive maintenance, where servicing is done dependent on real loads and operational conditions with the help of virtual sensors.

-ANDATA began the use of data based models, softcomputing methods and an agile process model for the prediction of material and component failure within the research project CoMModO (Complex Material Modelling Operations).
+ANDATA began the use of data based models for time series prediction and classification, softcomputing methods and an agile process model for the prediction of material and component failure within the research project CoMModO (Complex Material Modelling Operations).
 Since then the methods are steadily used and refined in various forms.

-- Design of experiments and evaluation of representative load cases for modeling
+- Design of Experiments and evaluation of representative load and test cases for modeling the failures

 - Automated quality assurance and verification of material and component tests